-- Auricular seed therapy
+- Auricular acupressure therapy

-£40 per session, payable by cash, debit/credit card, cheque, or bank transfer.
+Usually it's £40 per session, payable by cash, debit/credit card, cheque, or bank transfer.
 This can be paid up-front or on the day.

 Gift cards are available, but please note that all client work and information will remain confidential and that recipients must want to access therapy for themselves.